 Our common shares trade in Canada on the TSX Venture Exchange under the trading symbol "DMA" and over-the-counter in the United States on the OTCQB marketplace under the trading symbol "DMCAF."
 We have applied to list our common shares on The Nasdaq Capital Market under the trading symbol "DMAC."
 A number of factors could influence the volatility in the trading price of our common shares, including changes in the economy or in the financial markets, industry related developments, and the impact of material events and changes in our operations.
 Our quarterly losses may vary because of expenses we incur related to future research including the timing of costs for manufacturing and initiating and completing preclinical and clinical trials.
 Each of these factors could lead to increased volatility in the market price of our common shares.
-In addition, the market prices of the securities of our competitors may also lead to fluctuations in the trading price of our common shares.
-As a result of this volatility, you may not be able to sell your common shares at or above the initial public offering price.
+In addition, the market prices of the securities of our common shares at or above the initial public offering price.